WHO's financing dialogue

 WHO’s financing dialogue

-The Dialogue was launched at a meeting on 24 June 2013.
-A second Financing Dialogue meeting will be held on 25-26 November.
+The Dialogue was launched at a meeting on 24 June 2013 and a second Financing Dialogue meeting took place on 25-26 November 2013.

 The 24 June meeting re-affirmed the principles of alignment, transparency, predictability, flexibility and broadening the donor base, in the first instance among Member States.
 The Secretariat and Member States committed to take action between the June and November meetings to ensure that we reach our shared goal of predictable funding aligned with the priorities defined by Member States.